Geneva · Family offices

 • Family-office-backed medtech.
 Geneva-tier medtech holdings entering US procurement, reimbursement, KOL, and commercial channels where Swissmedic posture is assumed rather than differentiating, and the holding-brand frame does not provide the category anchor the American buyer needs.

 • Engineering-commercial holdings.
-Engineer-led portfolio companies built around devices, diagnostics, lab automation, or clinical-workflow platforms whose product works and whose Romandie-facing story holds, and whose US-facing materials read as technical specification rather than commercial positioning.
+Engineer-led portfolio companies built around devices, diagnostics, lab automation, or clinical-workflow platforms whose product works and whose Romandie-facing story holds, and whose US-facing materials land as technical specification rather than commercial positioning.

 • Premium-services and family-held operating businesses.
 Geneva and Vaud-based operating holdings inside private-banking-adjacent service lines, premium consumer categories, and engineering-led services entering the US through subsidiary, acquisition, or direct outbound, where the family origin and Romandie register fill the frame the US category claim should occupy.